ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2021/accessing-microsoft-365-files.md

 ## Microsoft Search

-I’ve written another post already about [my appreciation for Microsoft Search as perhaps the most underrated tool in Microsoft 365](/microsoft-365/microsoft-search-introduction/).
+I’ve written another post already about [my appreciation for Microsoft Search as perhaps the most underrated tool in Microsoft 365](/posts/2021/microsoft-search-introduction/).

-## Android launcher
+## Android Launcher

 If you’re using Android for your mobile device, you can use [the Microsoft Launcher](https://play.google.com/store/apps/details?id=com.microsoft.launcher&hl=en_US&gl=US).
 This is a nice Android launcher in a few ways, but among its features are some quick widgets for accessing things like your calendar and yes, your recent documents.
 If you find yourself in scenarios like working on a file on your computer and then wanting to continue on your mobile during your bus ride home, this is a helpful way to immediately do that.